dracor-org/dracor-frontend/public/doc/tutorials.md

   * [Introduction to ezlinavis](https://fortext.net/tools/tools/ezlinavis) (Marie Flüh, 2019)
 * [Using webweb and netwulf with DraCor’s API to Generate Interactive Literary Networks](https://weltliteratur.net/netwulf-webweb/) (weltliteratur.net, 2019)

-If you want to see your own material here, please drop us a line.
+If you want to see your own material here, please get in contact with us.